 The great thing about visiting Bath in the UK, well two things really.
 Firstly, the entire city is a UNESCO World Heritage so you’re in for some beautiful historic places on your visit.
 But secondly, all this is in a relatively small area so you can see a lot of Bath in a short time.
-Whether you’re visiting Bath for the weekend or doing a day trip from London, even in a few hours you won’t be disappointed.
+Whether you’re visiting Bath for 24 hours, 48 hours, a long weekend or just a day trip from London, even in a few hours you won’t be disappointed.

-So where to start on your Bath visit?
+Where do you start your visit to beautiful Bath?
 If you’re like me then as soon as I arrive in a city I deviate towards the river.
-This is a great way to orientate yourself and it’s very pretty too!
+This is a great way to orientate yourself if you’re short on time and it’s very pretty too!
 The River Avon runs from its source at Acron Turville in Gloucestershire for 70 miles until Avonmouth, near Bristol.
 Did you know there were NINE rivers named the ‘River Avon‘ in the UK?
-Anyway back to your Bath visit!
+Anyway back to your 24 hours in Bath visit!

 Table of Contents